HuntaDevisgay/Delta/README.md

-# Delta
+# Delta Hub
-not cheating script
+admin he is doing it sideways